kjosib/sophie/sophie/Sophie.md

 then the per-function annotation wins.
 And if there's neither, then the parameter is constrained only by how you use it.

-*Note 1: Everything just said depends on the type constraints actually working.
-They will, soon enough.*

-*Note 2: One could imagine warning about unconstrained parameters, or even making it a stricture for large projects.*
+*One could imagine warning about unconstrained parameters, or even making it a stricture for large projects.*

 -----
 **The general structure of a function:**